daryllxd/lifelong-learning/programming/ruby/rubyconfph-2013.md

 - Then do a `git push` to the origin/topic branch.
 Then you see a new branch, then.
 - So you merge from daryll/rails:mybranch to rails/rails:master
 - next need to reproduce an issue using a test.

+# Multithreading with Ruby
+- .join shit
+- Fibers vs. thread: Programmers specify when to give up control, which prevents concurrency issues, and they are lightweight

+Used in: DB Call, API request, File IO

+# Zomg Scale

+Concurrency vs parallelism
+Processes: x cores == x processes?
+GIl (global interpreter lock)/MRI.

+Threads - if you must do it, don't share across data.
+If you must share, don't have mutable data celluloid reel